oneeve8/kobble-data/content/feamber.md

 When you have a dream, does it make sense?
 I have had a lot of nonsensical dreams.
 While I am in the dream, everything seems to make perfect sense.
 When I wake up, it no longer does make sense.
 Dreams are full of symbolism and metaphor.

-When volunteers are placed under hypnosis, they come up with all kinds of stories that seem to make logical sense...
+When volunteers are placed under hypnosis, they come up with all kinds of stories that seem to make logical sense... and some that do not.

 Maybe we are in a dream.

+Maybe we are in a dream and the real

 We are spiritual beings dwelling in a physical body.